pdcastro/oh_so_smart/CONTRIBUTING.md

 to:

-* Automatically compute the next [semver](https://semver.org)-compliant release version based on the commit prefixes.
+* Automatically compute the next [semver](https://semver.org)-compliant release version based on commit message prefixes.
 The current configuration in [pyproject.toml](/pyproject.toml) maps the ‘feat’ prefix to a minor version bump and the ‘fix’, ‘perf’ and ‘chore’ prefixes to a patch version bump.
 * Automatically update the [CHANGELOG.md](/CHANGELOG.md) file.